RADAR-base/GSoC/README.md

 ## Project Ideas

-The latest list of **project ideas** can be found [here](https://github.com/RADAR-base/GSoC/tree/main/project-ideas_2023).
-For questions or discussions, please contact us through Slack. **UPDATE RADAR-base is not in GSoC 2023, however if you are interested in any of the projects feel free to get in touch.
+The latest list of **project ideas** can be found [here](https://github.com/RADAR-base/GSoC/tree/main/project-ideas_2026).
+For questions or discussions, please contact us through Slack.

 ## How to apply